PHPOffice/PhpSpreadsheet/docs/index.md

 ### PHP version support

-Support for PHP versions will only be maintained for a period of six months beyond the [end of life of that PHP version](https://www.php.net/eol.php).
+LTS: Support for PHP versions will only be maintained for a period of six months beyond the [end of life of that PHP version](https://www.php.net/eol.php).

+Currently the required PHP minimum version is PHP 7.3.
+The last PHP release was 7.3.33 on 6th December 2021, so PhpSpreadsheet will support PHP 7.3 until 6th June 2022.
+PHP 7.4 is officially [End of Life](https://www.php.net/supported-versions.php) on 28th November 2022, and PhpSpreadsheet will continue to support PHP 7.4 for six months after that date.

+See the `composer.json` for other requirements.

 ## Installation